SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/data-source-and-configurations/collect-logs.md

 description: Learn how to collecting logs
 ---

-Sumo Logic Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
+Sumo Logic Distribution for OpenTelemetry Collector provides various receivers for log collection.
 You can find the full list in [our repository].

 This document explains with more detail, the receivers most commonly used for logs: